 The Group's credit risk concentration is derived from assets, liabilities, or off-balance sheet items, which are generated through transactions (regardless of products or services) performance or implementation, or a combination of cross-category risk exposure, including credit, deposit and inter-bank lending, marketable securities investments, receivables, and derivatives.
 The Group did not significantly concentrate on trading with single customers or single transaction counterparties.
-The total transaction amount with single customers or single transaction collection amount is insignificant.
+The total transaction amount with single customers or single transaction counterparties accounting for the Group's discounts and loans and collection amount is insignificant.
 The Group has the credit risk of the discount, loans, and collections illustrated by the industry, region, and collateral as follows: